texfaq/texfaq.github.io/FAQ-recovertex.md

 ---

-The job just can't be done automatically: DVI, PostScript and PDF are ''final'' formats, supposedly not susceptible to further editing&nbsp;&mdash; information about where things came from has been discarded.
+The job just can't be done automatically: DVI, PostScript and PDF are "final" formats, supposedly not susceptible to further editing&nbsp;&mdash; information about where things came from has been discarded.
 So if you've lost your (La)TeX source (or never had the source of a document you need to work on) you've a serious job